AlexPantusUni/AlexPSPIndividual/sprintweek2/sprintweek2.md

 I ran the initial tests on Iteration 8 which we intend to demo as its confidence scores are good enough and also tried with ben's assistance in finding and collating more well-balanced images to create one more final AI iteration
 ### Task 1
 I did the write up for the testing required to display the iterative perofmance imporvements that our AI has undertaken between sprint 1 and sprint 2.
-I compared all the versions so far with images from outside the data set and made a test sheet, which i attached
+I compared all the versions so far with images from outside the data set and made a test sheet, which i attached.
+I showed these findings to my academic consulatant hwo was stisfied wiyth the perofmance metrics and the added functionality od symptom checking.
 ### Task 2
 I ran the advanced training with Ben for the new iteration however it ended up being somehwta worse after we tested it so we're a bit unsure and confused by this.
 I think we will have to assess this more closely before we decide what version to demo to our client on friday
 ### Issues